micro-community/development/planning/specs/namespace-sharing.md

 # alternatively micro invite user --email joe@example.com --namespace $(micro user namespace)
 ```

-2. User B registers

-The signup flow for new users who are already invited to an existing namespace will change slightly:
+Signup flow for new users who are already invited to an existing namespace will change slightly:

 ```
 micro signup